Compact Complex Manifolds with Small Gauduchon Cone: Introduction

-Let $X$ be a compact complex manifold, $\mbox{dim}_{\C}X=n$.
-We set out to investigate the following class of compact complex manifolds introduced in [Pop13b] for which we now propose the following terminology.
+$(1)$\, In line with the goals in the first step of the approach to Conjecture \ref{Conj:classC_limit} outlined above, we set out to investigate the following class of compact complex manifolds introduced in [Pop13b] for which we now propose the following terminology.